guirgouveia/terraform-aws/README.md

 # Introduction

 This project aims to create an Elastic Kubernetes Cluster (EKS) in AWS using Infrastructure as Code with Terraform.
-It contains two modules, one for network related resources and one for the EKS and its dependencies.
-We are following the AWS Well-Architected Framework to ensure that our infrastructure is secure, reliable, efficient, and cost-effective.
+It contains two modules, one for the main network resources and one for the EKS and its dependencies, such as roles, security groups, NACLs and IAM roles.
+This AWS setup follows the AWS Well-Architected Framework to ensure that the infrastructure is secure, reliable, efficient, and cost-effective.

 The [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/) is a set of best practices and guidelines for designing and operating reliable, secure, efficient, and cost-effective systems in the cloud.
 It provides a consistent approach for customers and partners to evaluate architectures, and provides guidance to help implement designs that will scale with your application needs over time.